D3F4LT-AFK/D3F4LT-AFK/README.md

 - 👋 Hi, I’m @D3F4LT-AFK
 - 👀 I’m interested in ...Learning about IT.
 - 🌱 I’m currently learning ...IT
 - 💞️ I’m looking to collaborate on ...
-IT proejects.
+IT projects.
-- 📫 How to reach me ...
+- 📫 How to reach me ...DM me on Discord @ .d3f4lt
 - 😄 Pronouns: ...
+He/Him
 - ⚡ Fun fact: ...

 <!---